Anissa Lahmari

 Anissa Lahmari (أنيسة لحماري; born 17 February 1997) is a professional footballer who plays as a midfielder for Moroccan Women's Championship D1 club AS FAR.
 Born in France, she plays for the Morocco national team.

 Club career

 Lahmari is a youth academy graduate of Paris Saint-Germain.
 She made her senior debut for the club on 22 March 2015 by scoring a goal in a 2–0 away win against Glasgow City in the quarter-finals of UEFA Women's Champions League.
 However, she struggled to find playing time at the capital club in following seasons and was loaned out to Reading, Paris FC and Soyaux.
 She announced her departure from Paris Saint-Germain in May 2019 after contract expiration.

 On 30 August 2023, Lahmari joined Spanish club Levante Las Planas.
 In July 2024, she joined Levante UD.

+On 28 August 2025, Lahmari joined Moroccan record-winning club AS FAR.
+In January 2026, she played in the semifinal of the inaugural FIFA Women's Champions Cup against Arsenal.

 International career

 France youth

 Lahmari played for France youth teams in European competitions.
 She represented France at the 2013 UEFA Women's Under-17 Championship and the 2015 UEFA Women's Under-19 Championship.
 She also won the 2019 Turkish Women's Cup with the France under-23 team.